Troubled Families

 The Troubled Families programme is a UK Government scheme under the Department for Communities and Local Government with the stated aim of helping troubled families turn their lives around.

 Introduction

 The Troubled Families programme was launched by the former Prime Minister David Cameron in 2011.
 Louise Casey became Director General, Troubled Families on 1 November 2011.
 The programme initially intends to change the repeating generational patterns of poor parenting, abuse, violence, drug use, anti-social behaviour and crime in the most troubled families in the UK, with the government investing some £4,000 per family over 3 years, and each family having an assigned family worker.

 Troubled families are defined as those that have problems and cause problems to the community around them, putting high costs on the public sector.
-The aim is to get 120,000 troubled families in England turn their lives around by 2015 and in particular to:
+The aim is to get 120,000 troubled families in England to turn their lives around by 2015 and in particular to: